Culture or Strategy — Which Comes First?

 The Challenge of Putting Culture First

-While putting culture first (especially your current culture) may seem like an enticing approach, most clients find it frustrating on a practical level to put culture first in terms of strategic planning.
-Without a clear and compelling strategic destination, many find it difficult to agree on the best way to get there.
 With that being said, building a strategy that hinges on direct contradictions with the way your employees currently think and act is a sure path to failure.

 What If You Put Strategy First?
+(The WHAT)

 What if you put strategy first in the culture or strategy debate?